Elizabeth Line

 Maynard's brief was to design a unified family of products and systems, creating a line-wide identity for Crossrail, the new high frequency railway for London and the South East.
 The railway opened in 2022 and has made travelling into and across London easier and quicker.

-We formed part of the multi-disciplinary C100 consortium for the Crossrail project alongside Atkins, Grimshaw and GIA Equation.
+We formed part of the multi-disciplinary C100 consortium for the Crossrail project in partnership with with Atkins, Grimshaw and GIA Equation.
 Our aim was to design a modern, minimal, elegant and functional transport environment that enhances the passenger experience.
 Each station was designed by a different architectural and engineering team.

 Our work focused on the below ground tunnel environments where a common design language was created with a family of architectural components and wayfinding strategy.
 The scope of the component packages included cladding, platform edge screens, seating, lighting, signage and customer information systems.